You probably know we're a big fan of Qualia Mind at Alexfergus.com.

 Theobromine is a caffeine-like compound found in chocolate.

-A 100 milligrams is used in Qualia Focus, while 250 milligrams might have given a better overall effect (154).
+A 100 milligrams is used in Qualia Mind Essentials, while 250 milligrams might have given a better overall effect (154).
 However, I think that Neurohacker is intentionally keeping the dose low in this case to deal with heart disease.
 Excess theobromine can be over-stimulating and will increase your heart rate (155).

 Working memory -- the amount of info you can actively keep in your mind at the same time, such as a phone number.
 Theobromine is also neuroprotective and increases blood flow.
 In humans, visual and arithmetic abilities may improve as well.